zhiftyDK/audiovisualizer/README.md

 # Intentclassification

 ### **About**
-Circular audio visualization in javascript
+Circular audio visualization in javascript.

+DISCLAIMER: The javascript code is asking for permission to use the microphone (IT DOESNT USE IT).
+Its used to make the audio file play without user-interaction.

 ### **Demo**
 Live demo: https://zhiftydk.github.io/audiovisualizer/demo/